 I am a writer and watcher of human behavior: odd, interesting, strange, and bizarre behavior do it for me.
 If you’re a writer and you’re not watching people and taking notes, you should be.
-Usually I can’t make up the stuff I see or hear, and quite often, I’m left with a dropped jaw and raised eyebrows, but I’m fascinated all the same.
-Odd manerisms; interesting turns of phrases; strange or irrational behavior, facial ticks and expressions; and bizarre conversations or get ups, make their way into my novels and short stories, and make for interesting characters.
+Often, we can’t make up the stuff I see or hear, and quite often, I’m left with a dropped jaw and raised eyebrows, but I’m fascinated all the same.
+Odd mannerisms; interesting turns of phrases; strange or irrational behavior, facial ticks, and expressions; and bizarre conversations or get-ups, make their way into my novels and short stories and make for interesting characters.
 I like to know what makes people tick.
 Pay attention; it’s all good stuff for a writer.

 Why do people do what they do?

 This year, a British author by the name of Richard Brittain tracked down a Scottish girl who’d written a negative review of his self-published novel, and proceeded to crack a bottle of wine on her head.